Characters: Worm Sponsored Heroes

 Robin Swoyer (Velocity)

 Another member of the Brockton Bay crew, able with his power to shift into a super-speed form, although in said form his ability to affect the outside world is reduced.
-Killed by Leviathan
+He originally joined the military in order to learn Chinese and Russian, but grew dissatisfied with millitary service, the despair leading him to trigger.
+Killed by Leviathan.

 - Making a Splash: His power allows him to draw in moisture from the surroundings.